blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     emulate this when using the Compatibility renderer, or to perform 2D resolution scaling.

-2D and 3D are rendered to separate buffers, as 2D rendering in Godot is performed in :abbr:`LDR (Low Dynamic Range)` sRGB-space while 3D rendering uses :abbr:`HDR (High Dynamic Range)` linear space.
+2D and 3D are rendered to separate buffers, as 2D rendering in Blazium is performed in :abbr:`LDR (Low Dynamic Range)` sRGB-space while 3D rendering uses :abbr:`HDR (High Dynamic Range)` linear space.